Written by Sonia Su

 Opera attire for men typically involves dressing in formal or semi-formal clothing to show respect for the art form and the venue.
 Here's a breakdown of the typical opera attire for men:

-• Neckwear: A black silk bowtie is the classic choice for opera attire.
+- Neckwear: A black silk bowtie is the classic choice for opera attire.
 Alternatively, you can opt for a necktie if it complements your suit or tuxedo.
+(We recommend one of these best ties for men.)

-• Footwear: Black patent leather dress shoes are the preferred choice.
+- Footwear: Black patent leather dress shoes are the preferred choice.
 Ensure they are well-polished and in good condition.
+These are our favorite shoes to wear with a tuxedo.

 Remember that the level of formality may vary depending on the opera and the venue.
 It's a good idea to check the specific dress code guidelines of the opera house you plan to attend to ensure you are dressed appropriately for the occasion.